alpha-nero1/HyperBox-JS/README.md

 ## The _BoxInterface

 Here is where configurability comes in to play.
-If we would like to configure our ExampleBox to take and store a variable that we would like to then act upon, we could specify the `_BoxInterface` like so:
+The `_BoxInterface` allows us to specify 3 key things:
+1. The inputs of the box.
+2. The vars inside the box where change detection is important.
+3. The outputs of the box.

 ```